 We drove to the house.
 My brother-in-law unlocked the front door and I followed him in.
 He was calm but alert.
 He is always calm, and always alert.
 He is one of those quiet gifts to the world, the kind who makes religious people look in the mirror and irreligious people look in the soul.
 I followed him upstairs, but we didn’t know which room was my brother’s bedroom, so my brother-in-law went one way, and I went the other.

 I walked past two open doors and saw nothing, and continued toward the doorway at the end of the hall.
-As I entered the room and saw the corner of the bed, I thought: This should be in slow-motion; if this were a movie it would be in slow-motion: but it wasn’t, it was in regular motion, it was the motion of someone walking into a room, that’s all, only it was me walking; and as I walked in, and as I saw the bed, and as I saw the depression the body had made as it had lain there, and as I saw the sunken pillow, I knew what we had to do, as I looked on the depression deep and red and dark where he had been released, and I made a sound like a click or a tsh and my brother-in-law came in behind me and made the same sound, I believe.
+As I entered the room and saw the corner of the bed, I thought: This should be in slow-motion; if this were a movie it would be in slow-motion: but it wasn’t, it was in regular motion, it was the motion of someone walking into a room, that’s all, only it was me walking; and as I walked in, and as I saw the bed, and as I saw the depression the body had made as it had lain there, and as I saw the sunken pillow, my lips tightened and I knew what we had to do, as I looked on the depression deep and red and dark where he had been released and I made a sound like a click or a tsh, and my brother-in-law came in behind me and made the same sound, I believe.

 My brother had never asked about my music or about anything that I did, other than once telling me that he had heard me on the radio: that was it, that he had heard me.
 Once, a CD of my music came out, and it was the biggest thing that had happened to me professionally, and I gave some copies away like you do, but I had a private rule just for him, that he had to ask about it—not for it, just about it—before I’d give him one, but he never did, so I never did.
 I was getting back at my older brother and that was stupid and petty, I see that now.
 Besides, I think he would have liked the CD.